 There are several reasons why you might enter into a Jungian analysis and some of these are considered here.
-But first it is important to remember that each analysis is unique, reflecting not only the individual but also the emerging relationship between the analyst and analysand.
-In addition, Jungian analysis is particularly interested in working with and developing a deep and meaningful relationship with psyche and the symbolic world through manifestations arising from the unconscious such as dreams.
+But first it is important to remember that each analysis is unique, reflecting not only the individual but also the emerging relationship between the analyst and analysand and the emotional content that emerges.
+In addition, Jungian analysis is particularly interested in working with and developing a deep and meaningful relationship with psyche and the symbolic world through the manifestations arising from the unconscious.
+This can be dreams, active imagination and reverie, images made with art materials or sandplay objects or other.
 To enter into such personal and meaningful work requires finding the right person for you.

 One reason you may choose analytic work is that the psychotherapist is well trained and experienced in the field.
 Jungian psychoanalysts are some of the most highly trained mental health professionals because of their rigorous and extensive hours of education, clinical supervision, and personal hours of analysis.
 Their professional and personal training extends far beyond the requirements of most mental health professionals.
 Before psychotherapists can even apply for analytic training, they must first complete their education and fulfill licensure requirements.
 Prior to acceptance into a training institute, at least 100 hours of personal analysis are required as well as some knowledge of Jungian theory.